-Author Kala Shipley has spent her career working with children's nutrition programs.
+New author Kala Shipley has spent her career working with children's nutrition programs.
 She brings a fresh perspective to the latest edition of this comprehensive course on nutrition from weaning through adolescence.
-Includes important information in childhood weight control and obesity, exercise, growth and development, supplementation, and hyperactivity.
+Includes important information in childhood weight control and obesity, exercise, growth and development, supplementation, hyperactivity, more.

 The goal of this course is to provide an overview of nutrition guidelines, tools to assess nutritional status and resources to address nutrition-related influences and concerns during childhood and adolescence.
 After studying the information presented here, you will be able to:

 - Describe the nutrition guidelines for healthy eating for children and adolescents and how growth and development are assessed